 Civil Law

-The Civil Law activities aim to strengthen EU justice professionals by offering seminars in civil judicial cooperation and in a vast scope of civil law subjects (such as family law, company law, IP law, tort law, property law, commercial law and contract law).
+EJTN’s activities in the area of civil law include seminars in civil judicial cooperation as well as in a large number of civil law subjects, such as family law, company law, IP law, tort law, property law, commercial law and contract law.

 What is it?